-32 Size of Family Unit Poverty Guidelines 125 Percent 33 34 1 \$10,400 \$13,000 35 http://travel.state.gov/visa/immigrants/info/info_1327.html
+http://travel.state.gov/visa/immigrants/info/info\1327.html

-Thus, under this Section, the imputed disqualification requirement would be modified when the combined income of spouses seeking a divorce through collaborative law does not exceed \$17,500 per year.
+Thus, under this section, the imputed disqualification requirement would be modified when the combined income of spouses seeking a divorce through collaborative law does not exceed \$17,500 per year.

-SECTION 10.
-GOVERNMENT ENTITIES AS PARTIES.

-- (a) The disqualification requirements of Section 8 (a) apply to a collaborative lawyer representing a party that is a government or governmental subdivision, agency, or instrumentality. - (b) After a collaborative law process terminates, a lawyer in a law firm with which the collaborative lawyer is associated may represent a party described in subsection (a) in the matter or a substantially related matter if: - (1) the collaborative law participation agreement so provides; and - (2) the collaborative lawyer is isolated from any participation in the matter or substantially related matter through procedures within the law firm which are reasonably calculated to isolate the collaborative lawyer from such participation.

-The rationale for creating an exception to the imputed disqualification rule when a collaborative lawyer represents a government entity is explained in the Prefatory Note at [].
-This

-1 2 3 4 5 Section will allow lawyers in an agency with the collaborative lawyer is associated to continue to represent the government if collaborative law terminates, thus sparing taxpayers the expense of outside counsel.
+1 2 SECTION 11.
+GOVERNMENTAL ENTITIES AS PARTIES.
+3 (a) The disqualification of Section 9(a) applies to a collaborative lawyer representing a 4 party that is a government or governmental subdivision, agency, or instrumentality.
+5 (b) After a collaborative law process terminates, a lawyer in a law firm with which the 6 collaborative lawyer is associated may represent the government or governmental subdivision, 7 agency, or instrumentality in the collaborative matter or a matter related to a collaborative matter 8 if: 9 (1) the collaborative law participation agreement so provides; and 10 (2) the collaborative lawyer is isolated from any participation in the collaborative 11 matter or matter related to the collaborative matter through procedures within the law firm which 12 are reasonably calculated to isolate the collaborative lawyer from such participation.
+13 Comment 14 15 16 17 18 19 20 21 The rationale for creating an exception to the imputed disqualification rule when a collaborative lawyer represents a government entity is explained in the Prefatory Note.
+This section allows lawyers in an agency with which the collaborative lawyer is associated to continue to represent the government if collaborative law terminates, thus sparing taxpayers the expense of employing outside counsel.
 All parties must consent in advance to the relaxation of the imputed disqualification rule and the collaborative lawyer must be screened from further participation in the matter or related matters.
-6 7 SECTION 11.
-DISCLOSURE OF INFORMATION IN COLLABORATIVE LAW.
-8 During a collaborative law process upon the request of another party a party shall make timely, 9 full, candid, and informal disclosure of information substantially related to a matter without 10 formal discovery, and shall update promptly information which has materially changed.
-11 Comment 12 13 14 15 16 Voluntary informal disclosure of information related to a matter is a defining characteristic of collaborative law.
-The rationale for this section is described in the Prefatory Note at [].
+22 SECTION 12.
+DISCLOSURE OF INFORMATION.
+During a collaborative law 23 process on the request of another party, a party shall make timely, full, candid, and informal 24 disclosure of information related to the collaborative matter without formal discovery, and shall 25 update promptly information that has materially changed.
+26 Comment 27 28 29 30 Voluntary informal disclosure of information related to a matter is a defining characteristic of collaborative law.
+The rationale for this section is described in the Prefatory Note.
 Like the disqualification requirement, it cannot be waived by the parties.
-See Section 3(b)(2).
-17 SECTION 12.
-REQUIRED DISCLOSURES CONCERNING COLLABORATIVE 18 LAW; DOMESTIC VIOLENCE.
-19 (a) Before a prospective party executes a collaborative law participation agreement, a 20 prospective collaborative lawyer shall: 21 (1) provide the party with sufficient information to make an informed decision 22 about the material benefits and risks of collaborative law as compared to the material benefits 23 and risks of other reasonably available alternatives for resolving the matter such as litigation, 24 mediation, arbitration, or expert evaluation; 25 (2) advise the party that: 26 (A) after signing an agreement: 27 (i) if a party initiates a proceeding or seeks tribunal 28 intervention in a pending proceeding substantially related to the matter, the collaborative law
+See Section 4(b) (2).